rust-lang/blog.rust-lang.org/posts/2019-05-15-4-Years-Of-Rust.md

 - [Rust+WASM][rust-wasm] went from an experiment to a usable product, making rustc the first compiler with focus on supporting WASM
 - We shipped a whole new language edition: [Rust 2018][rust-2018]
 - [Crates.io][crates-io] passed a billion downloads and has over 25,000 crates available
-- There’s now over 100 meetups around the world
+- There’s now over 100 meetups around the world, in 42 countries
 - 6(!) new conferences were spun up ([RustRush][rustrush], [RustCon Asia][rustcon-asia], [Oxidize][oxidize], [Rust LATAM][rust-latam], [Colorado Gold Rust][coloradogoldrust], [RustLab Italy][rustlab])

 This list could go on and on.
 It would be presumptuous to attribute all of these successes to the Rust project.
 Indeed, we are slowly entering a phase where much of the new and innovative development happens outside of the compiler itself.
 This includes projects like whole game engines, but also many small, helpful libraries.
 Birthdays are a great time to take a look back over the last year and see the happy parts!